 Country Coordinator Romania

-We support interdisciplinary approaches for the promotion and protection of all heritage by connecting stakeholders in workshops and events at national level.
+We support interdisciplinary approaches for the promotion and protection of all heritage, by connecting stakeholders in workshops and events at national level.
 We believe heritage interpretation is the one field that allows all arts to come together for building communities, a better society and a safer environment.

 Being born in a mountain resort that also has a great concentration of listed historical monuments, I have always been fascinated by both nature and historical buildings.
 Thus, during my architecture studies, I have developed a special interest in initiating change for the sustainable preservation and restoration of the existing historical stock.